 Determine If A GRAT Can Benefit You

 Establishing an effective GRAT is not a straightforward process.
 It requires detailed planning geared to your particular circumstances.
 We can help.
 To speak with one of our attorneys, call Quinlivan & Hughes, P.A., at 320-200-4928.
-We have offices located in St. Cloud and Monticello.
+We have offices located in St. Cloud, Long Prairie, Monticello and Little Falls.
 You can also contact us online.